Diffusion Path Samplers via Sequential Monte Carlo: Technical Background

-Central to these dynamics is access to the score functions of path marginals.
-In fact, the path's convolutional structure admits two expressions for the score, known as the \gls{dsi} \citep{vincent2011connection} and \gls{tsi} \citep{de2024target}, respectively
+\textbf{Score formulae.} Central to implementation of these processes is access to score functions $(\nabla\log\mu_t)_{t\in[0,1]}$.
+Throughout, we consider the case $\nu(x)=\mathcal{N}(x; 0, \sigma^2\mathbf{I})$, specifically.
+The path's convolutional structure admits two expressions for the score, known as the \gls*{dsi} \citep{vincent2011connection} and \gls*{tsi} \citep{de2024target}, respectively

-where $V_\pi = -\log\pi$ is the target potential and $\varrho_{t,x}$ is the so-called posterior (conditional) distribution of the auxiliary variable $Y$ given $x$ in \eqref{eq:marginal_as_interpolation}:
+where $V_\pi = -\log\pi$ is the target potential and $\varrho_{t,x}$ is the so-called posterior (conditional) distribution of the auxiliary (clean) variable $Y$ given (the noisy value) $x$: